Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Turn your eyes towards the skies this season by observing the winter solstice .If you’ve got a telescope and the night skies are clear, taking some time to stargaze can be a fun way to explore the universe with your family.
 Bring the planetarium to your backyard by using stargazing apps like Star Tracker to help your kids learn the names of each star and where they are in the sky.
 Plus, it gives you the perfect excuse to warm up those chilly fingers and toes afterwards with hot cider around the fireplace.

 Give Back This Holiday Season

 Although it’s easy to make a budget and buy gifts for the family, adding a little variety to the way your family gives back can become quite meaningful for everyone, including those that will receive the gifts you’re giving.
-Take some time this holiday season and get out of your comfort zone.
+Here are some fun, simple ways to give back this holiday season:

 There are so many new and unique ways to deck the halls this holiday season.
 Traditions don’t need to be fancy or tied to the past.
 New, positive ideas to make the season bright can help to reframe the way you and your family look at giving.
 And better still, the connections you’ll make with loved ones while you help spread some joy can last a lifetime.

 Related Topics: At Home , Family , Community